-Employment and hours of employment may be verified periodically.
-For those students involved in sports and extracurricular activities, a parental note stating the reasons for the permit and a note from the coach or activity director will be required.
-This is a privilege which may be revoked at any time.
+- 1. Student must present proof of after-school employment, along with a note from their employer stating why they need the permit. - 2.
+Employment and hours of employment may need to be verified periodically. - For those students involved in sports and extracurricular activities, a parental note stating the reasons for the permit and a note from the coach or activity director will be required.
+This is a privilege which may be revoked at any time. - a.
+An appeal process is available through the Principal's Office for extenuating circumstances. - 4.
+Grades, attendance, and discipline will be considered when issuing permits.
+Students must not owe any detentions. - 5.
+Sophomores and freshmen are not eligible for parking permits.

-- a.
-An appeal process is available through the Principal for extenuating cases. - Students should lock their cars.
-Students will not be allowed to return to their cars during school hours. - c.
-Any vehicle not displaying a proper permit may be towed at the owner's expense. - d.
-Students using automobiles may enter the building through the front and rear main student entrances.